Names that lie

 Titmouse

 Titmouses aren’t rodents—did you know?
 Instead, they are songbirds known for their gray or bluish-gray feathers.
-Their proper name is "tufted titmouse," and you’ll be pleased to know that the plural form is, indeed, "titmice."
+One of the most common species is the tufted titmouse, and you’ll be pleased to know that the plural form is, indeed, "titmice."

 The name "titmouse" comes from Old English, where tit referred to a small creature, and mase was a general term for a bird.
 Over time, mase became obsolete, and "titmase" was transformed into "titmouse" due to the similarity between the words.
 Arguably, there’s also some physical resemblance between the gray color and beady, round eyes of both titmice and mice.